 What was the core belief that kept her inner leader focused to achieve the goals that she had set herself?

-One poem Mother Teresa wrote seems to summarise her core belief pretty well.
+One poem Mother Teresa wrote seems to lay this out pretty well.

 The language might be different from the language you or I would use but the sentiment is the same as we discussed on Tuesday, and it is applicable in any field.

 To achieve whatever goal you have set yourself, the leadership lesson we can all learn from Mother Teresa of Calcutta is that once we are clear on what is the priority for us, then we should simply “do it anyway”.

 The Churning’s Inner Leadership is all about getting clearer on what that priority is for each of us, and finding more ways to put it into practice, more inspiringly.

 If you are kind, people may accuse you of selfish, ulterior motives;

 If you are successful, you will win some false friends and some true enemies;